nilsso/mips-rs/mips-parser/README.md

 mips-parser 🚀
 ==============

-The MIPS language parser component of `mips-rs`.
+The Stationeers MIPS language parser component of `mips-rs`.

 ## Todo and notes